Issued: 06/18/09

 1. Policy Purpose

-Consistent with its tax-exempt purposes, USC may, from time to time, establish affiliates that operate as separate organizations.
-The objective of this policy is to ensure that the activities of USC’s Affiliated Organizations are consistent with those of USC.
-USC seeks to provide oversight for the efforts and activities of each affiliated entity, while still preserving their separateness.
+Consistent with its tax-exempt purposes, USC may, from time to time, establish affiliates that operate as separate organizations, furthering USC’s mission.
+The objective of this policy is to ensure the activities of USC’s Affiliated Organizations are consistent with those of USC by providing oversight for the efforts and activities of each affiliated entity, while preserving their separateness.

 2. Scope and Application

-To facilitate compliance with the purpose discussed above, this policy sets forth requirements for the creation, acquisition, disposition, and termination of legal entities affiliated with USC.
-USC’s individual schools and other operating units cannot take independent action with respect to legal entities.
+To facilitate compliance with the purpose discussed above, this policy sets forth requirements for the creation, acquisition, disposition, and termination of legal entities affiliated with USC, ensuring alignment with relevant legal and regulatory frameworks.
+Individual USC schools, departments, or units may not take independent action with respect to legal entities.
 USC employees contemplating the creation, acquisition, disposition, or termination of an affiliated legal entity should contact the Office of the General Counsel (“OGC”), which will advise on the approach best suited to support USC’s objectives.

 3. Definitions